 In the World Heritage site of L'Anse aux Meadows, walk among 11th-century Norse ruins and reconstructed sod huts and learn the saga of the Vikings in North America—nearly 500 years before Columbus arrived.

 Wild, rugged, and often accessible only by sea, Newfoundland's east coast is dotted with tiny fishing villages tucked into coves.
 Explore these stunning shores and, back aboard, you’ll gain insights from the experts into the island's people and wildlife.

 Sail through the harbor narrow in the early morning as you approach St. John's, the picturesque capital city of Newfoundland and the most easterly point of North America.
 Visit the colorful waterfront, Signal Hill, and The Rooms Museum before you transfer to the airport for your flight home.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Air transportation; passport, visa, and immigration fees; baggage/accident/travel protection plan; items of a personal nature, such as e-mail, laundry, etc.; fuel surcharge may apply.
+Air transportation; passport and visa fees; extensions; baggage/accident/travel protection plan; premium alcoholic beverages; items of a personal nature, such as Internet, laundry, etc.; fuel surcharge may apply.